 There is no exact figure, but it is estimated that to get out of the Sandbox takes at least 6 months (it varies for different niches).
 After that period your site should start receiving the traffic it deserves from Google.

 Does Google Acknowledge The Sandbox Effect?

 No. But interviews with Google staff have acknowledged that perhaps some of their anti-spam algorithms may cause an effect similar to what is described in the sandbox theory.
 Some sites seem to be affected more than others.

-Although Google has never acknowledged the sandbox effect, it is known that all new websites appear to be stalled in their SERPs after a period.
-This is probably due to a number of factors, which as soon as you address this will move you on your way;
+Although Google has never acknowledged the sandbox effect, it is known that all new websites appear to be stalled in their SERPs for a period.
+This is probably due to a number of factors, and as soon as you address these will move you on your way;

 - Low level of content – limited amount